-This jalapeno mango chicken skillet is ready in less than 30 minutes for a spicy sweet dinner everyone will love.
+This mango chicken skillet with jalapenos is ready in less than 30 minutes for a spicy sweet dinner everyone will love.
 Serve it over rice for an easy meal.

 While almost everyone spent their weekend at a lake, pool, ocean or river (at least according to all social media outlets), I put a beach towel down in my pool-less yard in an attempt to get some color and even out sports bra tan lines while ants and every other bug creature that lives in the grass crawled all over me.
 To say I was jealous of everyone else and their water filled 3 day weekend would be the understatement of the year.

 *This post is sponsored by Nakano.
 All content and opinions are my own.